MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-AvailabilityConfig.md

 Get-AvailabilityConfig
 ```

 This example retrieves the accounts that are trusted in the cross-forest exchange of free/busy information.
+For Exchange Online this examples retrieves the list of tenant ids with whome the Free/Busy information is being shared with.

 ### Example 2
 ```powershell
 Get-AvailabilityConfig -Identity <AvailabilityConfig Value>
 ```

 This example retrieves the accounts that are trusted in the cross-forest exchange of free/busy information.
 This example is scoped to return only the results of the specified Identity parameter.
+For Exchange Online this examples retrieves the list of tenant ids with whome the Free/Busy information is being shared with.

 ## PARAMETERS